Nervosys/Botnix/docs/languages-frameworks/dotnet.section.md

   Restored /home/lychee/Celeste64/Celeste64.csproj (in 1.21 sec).
 ```

-Next, use `nuget-to-nix` tool provided in nixpkgs to generate a lockfile to `deps.nix` from
+Next, use `nuget-to-nix` tool provided in botpkgs to generate a lockfile to `deps.nix` from
 the packages inside the `out` directory.

 ```bash